Alberta's vaccine lottery had little effect on boosting vaccination rates, doctors say | CBC News

 Did the lottery boost vaccine rates?

-An analysis of Alberta Health daily vaccine data shows that after the $3 million vaccine lottery was announced June 12 and travel prizes a few days later, there was an increase in first-dose rates.
+An analysis of Alberta Health daily vaccine data shows that after the $3 million vaccine lottery was announced on June 12, and travel prizes a few days later, there was an increase in first-dose rates.

 "When we think about incentivizing vaccine uptake, we would expect that it would really be the first dose that should jump up if people were going to be incentivized by a lottery," said Smith.

-It was reported that vaccine uptake after the lottery announcement increased but a study published July 2 in medical journal JAMA Network found no evidence "that a lottery-based incentive in Ohio was associated with increased rates of adult COVID-19 vaccinations."
+It was reported that vaccine uptake after the lottery announcement increased, but a study published July 2 in the medical journal JAMA Network found no evidence "that a lottery-based incentive in Ohio was associated with increased rates of adult COVID-19 vaccinations."

-The study's authors noted a vaccine uptick in Ohio and other states without a lottery at the same time 12 to 15-year-olds became eligible for the Pfizer-BioNTech vaccine.
+The study's authors noted a vaccine uptick in Ohio and other states without a lottery when 12- to 15-year-olds became eligible for the Pfizer-BioNTech vaccine.

-In addition to the lottery, Alberta is now turning to $100 gift cards in hopes of sparking demand for vaccines, Kenney said Friday.
+In addition to the lottery, Alberta is now turning to $100 gift cards in hopes of sparking demand for vaccines, Kenney announced on Friday.

 Vaccine passports

-Doctors in the province say the answer to increasing vaccine rates is not more incentives but a vaccine passport or a mandate that will restrict those without a first or second dose from visiting certain public places.
+Doctors in Alberta say the answer to increasing vaccine rates is not more incentives, but a vaccine passport or mandate that will restrict those without a first or second dose from visiting certain public places.

 "We realize that there's different ways to generate acceptance of vaccinations.
-One of them is obviously a proactive idea of a lottery, but we realize that it's not working as well as we want it to," said Dr. Shahzeer Karmali, a general surgeon at the Royal Alexandra Hospital.
+One of them is obviously a proactive idea of a lottery, but we realize that it's not working as well as we want it to," said Dr. Shahzeer Karmali, a general surgeon at the Royal Alexandra Hospital in Edmonton.

 In B.C., government officials saw a massive increase in interest in the COVID-19 vaccine since announcing a new program to require proof of vaccination.